-At Degreed, we believe one thing was crystal clear when industry analysts evaluated the 10 most significant learning solutions for the recent The Forrester Wave™: Learning Management Systems and Experience Platforms, Q4 2021 report.
+At Degreed, we believe one thing was crystal clear when industry analysts evaluated the 10 most significant learning solutions for The Forrester Wave™: Learning Management Systems and Experience Platforms, Q4 2021 report.

 Learning experience platforms, or LXPs, wield hefty influence across the elearning technology marketplace.